ARMmbed/mbed-access-point/README.md

 1. Power on the Raspberry Pi.
 1. Wait until the red LED on the Raspberry Pi stops blinking.
-1. Power off the Raspberry Pi and remove the mirco-SD card.
+1. Power off the Raspberry Pi and remove the Mirco-SD card.
-1. Insert the micro-SD card into the laptop using a *micro-SD to SD card* adapter.
+1. Insert the Micro-SD card into the laptop using a *Micro-SD to SD card* adapter.
 The SD card will be mounted automatically.
 1. The IP address of the mbed Access Point is in the file "ip_address.txt".

 Method 2: